Ghost's 'Mary On A Cross' enters Billboard Hot 100 after going viral on TikTok

 As Consequence notes, there’s been a resurgence of ‘Mary…’ recently after someone on TikTok used a slow version of the song to soundtrack a Stranger Things-themed video.
 Since then, the cut has been added to over 10,000 clips on the site.

-A video Ghost posted on their own page has racked up more than 75million views.
-The hashtag #maryonthecross, meanwhile, has approximately 806million plays on TikTok at the time of writing.
+Additionally, a video Ghost posted on their own page has racked up more than 75million views.
+The hashtag #maryonthecross, meanwhile, has received approximately 806million plays on TikTok at the time of writing.

 Last month, Ghost shared an official slowed-down version of ‘Mary On A Cross’ with added reverb on streaming services.